-If, during the lifetime of an MPTCP connection, a previously announced address becomes invalid (e.g., if the interface disappears), the affected host SHOULD announce this so that the peer can remove subflows related to this address.
+If, during the lifetime of an MPTCP connection, a previously announced address becomes invalid (e.g., if the interface disappears or an IPv6 address is no longer preferred), the affected host SHOULD announce this situation so that the peer can remove subflows related to this address.
+Even if an address is not in use by an MPTCP connection, if it has been previously announced, an implementation SHOULD announce its removal.
+A host MAY also choose to announce that a valid IP address should not be used any longer -- for example, for make-before-break session continuity.